forcedotcom/salesforcedx-vscode/docs/_articles/en/vscode-desktop/install.md

 ---
-title: Install Salesforce Extensions for VS Code
+title: Salesforce Extensions for VS Code
 lang: en
 ---
+## Overview

 Before you get started, install the required software on your computer.